My recommended travel merchandise

 It is no secret that fast fashion is killing our earth with millions of pieces of clothing ending up in landfill each year, thanks to a buying frenzy fueled by cheap prices and crazy sales.
 As part of my evolution towards becoming a more responsible traveler, here are some of my picks on items that are either from retailers that are fair-trade and sustainable or have items made from recycled materials.
 These are:

 Mata Traders: This sustainable, fair-trade US based brand is good for the planet and I swear by their colorful cotton dresses (see how their dress looks on me in this Marseille post).
-I have linked to several of their dresses down below.

 Besides Mata Traders, I am a fan of several other conscious fashion retailers that I have talked about in detail in this post and have also linked to apparel brands carried by Amazon below that are fair-trade and ethical.
 Click on the images below to shop!